Currencies of the World: How Well Do You Know Your Money?

 If you have loved ones overseas, then you know how important it is to be able to send them money when they need it.
 Cashier’s checks and bank drafts may come with hefty service fees, and it can take weeks for the money to arrive at its destination.

-Electronic money transfers make it easier and more affordable to send money to your family and friends around the world.
+Electronic money transfers make sending money to your family and friends worldwide easier and more affordable.
 You can transfer money directly from your bank account to a foreign bank account without any hassle.

-You’ll still need to pay the exchange fees and transfer fees, but the funds can be sent right away, and you can track the speed of the transfer within the app.
+You’ll still need to pay the exchange and transfer fees, but the funds can be sent right away, and you can track the transfer speed within the app.